What is a leasehold property?

 value of any improvements made to the property

-A lease extension calculator is available from the Leasehold Advisory Service.
+A preliminary lease extension calculator is available from the Leasehold Advisory Service.

 For more information, read Leasehold enfranchisement.

-On 7 January 2021, the government confirmed its intention to make it easier and cheaper for leaseholders to buy their homes.
-While these changes have not yet come into force (with the Leasehold Reform (Ground Rent) Bill currently making its way through Parliament), a number of changes have been proposed, including:
+The government has confirmed its intention to make it easier and cheaper for leaseholders to buy their homes via a new Leasehold and Freehold Reform Bill.
+A number of changes have been proposed, including:

-the right for house and flat leaseholders to extend their lease by 990 years at a ground rent of zero
+the right for house and flat leaseholders to extend their leases by 990 years at a ground rent of £0

 setting a maximum time and fee for the provision of information to a leaseholder by the freeholder, making it easier for leaseholds to be bought and sold